 In the ClassroomCapture your students' interest in the modern world of technology.
 Share this video on your interactive whiteboard or projector (be sure to use full screen mode).
 YouTube Play can be used in a variety of classroom settings; art, music, technology, language art, drama, science, or political science.

 In the art classroom, explore the emerging world of creative video.
 Determine elements of design, technology, photography, and movement.
 Discover the integration of music, sound, and movement in video in many creative ways.
 Use the site to demonstrate how to convey a message through creative animation.
 Express a creative editorial on a current events or important issues that challenge our world such as over-population, fossil fuels, or pollution.
 Have students create innovative political campaign videos.
 Take your technology classes to a new level of excellence.
 Add a visual component to poems, prose, or narratives as an additional interpretation device.
-Introduce storyboarding techniques to create videos a tool like online sticky notes that can be move around such as Webnote, reviewed here, easily share Webnote using the URL.
+Introduce storyboarding techniques to create videos with a tool like online sticky notes that can be move around such as Webnote, reviewed here, easily share Webnote using the URL.
 Have your students make their own videos using a tool such as Plotagon Story, reviewed here, or Biteable, reviewed here, and then share them via TeacherTube, reviewed here.